solidjs/solid-router/README.md

 ### useData

 Retrieves the return value from the data function.
 You can access parent data by passing a number to indicate ancestor.
-No argument is the route's own data, `1` is the immediate parent, `2` is the parent's parent, and so on.
+No argument (or `0`) is the route's own data, `1` is the immediate parent, `2` is the parent's parent, and so on.
+Alternatively, `-1` is the top-level route's data, `-2` is the immediate child, etc.

 ```js
 const user = useData();